jperezmota/WSellFiliates/README.md

 ```

 5. From the project directory run the following command: `./mvnw spring-boot: run`

+6. Log In with: admin, for username and password.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/jperezmota/WSellFiliates/tags).